HotSwap: Enabling Live Dependency Sharing in Serverless Computing: Abstract

 \section{Abstract}

-This work presents WarmSwap, a novel provider-side cold-start optimization for serverless computing.
+This work presents HotSwap, a novel provider-side cold-start optimization for serverless computing.
 This optimization reduces cold-start time when booting and loading dependencies at runtime inside a function container.
-Previous approaches to the optimization of cold starts tend to fall into two categories: optimizing the infrastructure of serverless computing to benefit all serverless functions; or function-specific tuning for individual serverless functions.
-In contrast, WarmSwap offers a broad middle ground, which optimizes entire categories of serverless functions.
-WarmSwap eliminates the need to initialize middleware or software dependencies when launching a new serverless container, by migrating a pre-initialized live dependency image to the new function instance.
-WarmSwap respects the provider's cache constraints, as a single pre-warmed dependency image in the cache is shared among all serverless functions requiring that software dependency image.
-WarmSwap has been tested on seven representative functions from FunctionBench.
-The functions are chosen to compare with previous work.
-In those tests, WarmSwap accelerates cold-start executions for those serverless functions with large dependency requirements by a factor ranging from 1.2 to 2.2.
+Previous research has extensively focused on reducing cold-start latency for specific functions.
+However, little attention has been given to skewed production workloads.
+In such cases, cross-function optimization becomes essential.
+Without cross-function optimization, a cloud provider is left with two equally poor options: (i) Either the cloud provider gives up optimization for each function in the long tail (which is slow); or (ii) the cloud provider applies function-specific optimizations (e.g., cache function images) to every function in the long tail (which violates the vendor's cache constraints).
+HotSwap demonstrates cross-function optimization using a novel pre-warming strategy.
+In this strategy, a pre-initialized live dependency image is migrated to the new function instance.
+At the same time, HotSwap respects the provider's cache constraints, because a single pre-warmed dependency image in the cache can be shared among all serverless functions that require that image.
+HotSwap has been tested on seven representative functions from FunctionBench.
+In those tests, HotSwap accelerates dependency loading for those serverless functions with large dependency requirements by a factor ranging from 2.2 to 3.2.
+Simulation experiments using Azure traces indicate that HotSwap can save 88\% of space, compared with a previous function-specific method, PreBaking, when sharing a dependency image among ten different functions.